Mewing: Learn Proper Tongue Posture

 Should mewing hurt?

-No. If you feel pain, you’re pressing too hard or using the wrong muscles.
-Relax your jaw.
+No. If you feel pain, you're pressing too hard or using the wrong muscles.
+Relax your jaw and focus on a gentle suction hold.

 How many hours a day should I mew?

 Mewing is meant to be your all-day resting posture.
-Just like standing up straight, you should aim to do it whenever you aren't eating or speaking.
+Just like standing up straight, you should aim to maintain it whenever you aren't eating or speaking.